rad-mit/drone-concepts-exploration/README.md

 Pixhawk is an independent open-hardware project providing autopilot designs that are readily available, low-cost and high-end in nature.

+AN autopilot is a system with the capabiltiy of controlling roll, pitch, yaw of UAV.
+It is also capable of maintaining the altitude of the UAV automatically.

 It basically is a series of dedicated flight controllers for UAVs.
 It brings together the different components needed to run open-source software for a drone into a box.
 It behaves like the Arduino of drones.

 Some advantages of using a Pixhawk controller include: